 What we are

-The Lit & Phil Library is Newcastle’s exquisite secret library, open to all and free to explore and browse.
-Established in 1825 on Westgate Road, just yards from Central Station, we became a hub of learning and enlightenment long before the city’s universities existed and today continue to inspire minds, stimulate imaginations and confer a wealth of knowledge to young and old alike....
+The Lit & Phil is Newcastle’s exquisite independent library, open to all and free to explore and browse.
+Founded in 1793, its purpose-built library opened in 1825 on Westgate Road, and is just yards from Central Station.
+It became a hub of learning and enlightenment long before the city’s universities existed and today continues to inspire minds, stimulate imaginations and confer a wealth of knowledge to young and old alike.

 Image of Andrew Graham Dixon courtesy of www.christopherjamesowens.com